nerves-project/nerves/guides/introduction/getting-started.md

 > use for each of the boards that Nerves supports.
 The default target is `host`
 > unless you specify a different target in your environment.
 If you are not using a Raspberry Pi to follow this guide, you should go take a look and identify the system you need.
 What is relevant at this point is what's in the `tag` column.

 Since the Raspberry Pi Zero 2W is the cheapest device you can find that supports Nerves, we will assume that's the target you are using for the rest of this guide.
+We will use the 64 bits flavour of the system, hence using the tag `rpi0_2` throughout this guide.

 The target is chosen using a shell environment variable called `MIX_TARGET`.
-Do not forget to replace the `rpi3a` in the examples below with the right `tag` for your target.
+Do not forget to replace the `rpi0_2` in the examples below with the right `tag` for your target.

 > #### MIX_TARGET Pro tip {: .tip}
 >
 > It is not mandatory, but you can set the `MIX_TARGET` environment variable once and for all in your current shell using:
 >
-> `export MIX_TARGET=rpi3a`
+> `export MIX_TARGET=rpi0_2`
 >
 > You will have to do this again if you close your terminal or if you open a new one though.
 >